MicrosoftDocs/windows-itpro-docs/windows/manage/cortana-at-work-scenario-6.md

 ## Use Cortana to set Suggested reminders based on email commitments

-1. Make sure that you've connected Cortana to Office 365 [Set up and test Cortana with Office 365 in your organization](cortana-at-work-o365.md).
+1. Make sure that you've connected Cortana to Office 365.
+For the steps to connect, see [Set up and test Cortana with Office 365 in your organization](cortana-at-work-o365.md).

 2. Click on the **Cortana** search box in the taskbar, click the **Notebook** icon, and then click **Permissions**.